Nexusnui/Convert-To-LDraw/MANUALINSTALL.md

 8. Name the shortcut "ConvertToLDraw"
 9. Right click the new shortcut and select "properties"
 10. Remove "\venv\Scripts" from the execute in field
-11. Add "src/app.py" after target -> "...\pythonw.exe src/app.py"
+11. Add "ConvertToLDraw/app.py" after target -> "...\pythonw.exe ConvertToLDraw/app.py"
-12. Optionally change the icon to the one in src\icons
+12. Optionally change the icon to the one in ConvertToLDraw\icons
 13. Save the changes
 14. You can now open the application by double clicking the shortcut

 Creating a Shortcut(Mac/Linux):
-- You need to create a link to your "venv/bin/pythonw" opening "src/app.py" running in the "ConvertToLDraw" directory
+- You need to create a link to your "venv/bin/pythonw" opening "ConvertToLDraw/app.py" running in the "ConvertToLDraw" directory
 - On Linux you can manually create a .desktop file in the appropriate location
 - Otherwise you might want try [pyshortcuts](https://newville.github.io/pyshortcuts/)